Azure/aad-pod-identity/README.md

 az account set -s "${SUBSCRIPTION_ID}"
 ```

-> For AKS clusters, there are two resource groups that you need to be aware of - the resource group that contains the AKS cluster itself, and the cluster resource group (`MC_<AKSResourceGroup>_<AKSClusterName>_<AKSClusterLocation>`).
+> For AKS clusters, there are two resource groups that you need to be aware of - the resource group where you deploy your AKS cluster to (denoted by the environment variable `RESOURCE_GROUP`), and the cluster resource group (`MC_<AKSResourceGroup>_<AKSClusterName>_<AKSClusterLocation>`).
 The latter contains all of the infrastructure resources associated with the cluster like VM/VMSS and VNet.
 Depending on where you deploy your user-assigned identities, you might need additional role assignments.
 Please refer to [Role Assignment](#role-assignment) for more information.
-For this demo, it is recommended to use the cluster resource group (the one with `MC_` prefix) as the `RESOURCE_GROUP` environment variable.
+For this demo, it is recommended to deploy the demo identity to your cluster resource group (the one with `MC_` prefix).

 ### 1. Deploy aad-pod-identity